oktafiapal/oktafiapal/README.md

 - 👀 I’m interested in study
 - 🌱 I’m currently learning coding
 - 💞️ I’m looking to collaborate on improve knowledge
-- 📫 How to reach me ? umm maybe just text me
+- 📫 How to learn eassy?

 <!---
 oktafiapal/oktafiapal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.